Robert-K/yt-music-controller/README.md

 ![Preview image](thumb.png)

 ## How to use
-1. Download the version corresponding to your browser (more coming soon)
+1. Download the version corresponding to your browser (more coming eventually)
 2. Open any YouTube playlist
 3. Start YT Music Controller <BROWSER>.exe
 4. Open the overlay by holding Mouse Button 3